-We've requested that the Service upgrade the bird's status and expand protections to include more of the species' dwindling populations, and we continue to defend those populations from logging.
+We've requested that the Service upgrade the bird's status from "threatened" to "endangered" and expand protections to include more of the species' dwindling populations, and we continue to defend those populations from logging.
 In May 2012, we and allies filed a lawsuit charging that Oregon's clearcutting practices illegally harm marbled murrlets within the Tillamook, Clatsop and Elliott state forests.
 In November of that year, the state of Oregon suspended logging on 914 acres of old-growth murrelet habitat on the Elliott.
-A judge has halted logging on all three forests until our case is resolved.
+A judge halted logging on all three forests pending the resolution of our case.

 Contact: Noah Greenwald